ivanthemeh/javascript/dom/README.md

 ## Listening to events

 When writing Javascript, responding to events is a big part of what your code does.
-Your code and either respond to user-triggered events or browser-triggered events.
+Your code can either respond to user-triggered events or browser-triggered events.

 ### Events in plain JS